Accueil » All You Need to Know About Butter

 How does raw butter differ from traditional butter?

-Raw butter is obtained exclusively from unpasteurised milk, which imbues it with a stronger aromatic intensity than traditional butters.
-These butters are richer in flavour and closer to traditional farmhouse butters.
-Like all raw dairy products, this butter is more fragile and does not keep as long.
+Raw butter is made exclusively from unpasteurized milk, which gives it a stronger aromatic intensity compared to traditional butters.
+These butters are richer in flavor and more akin to traditional farmhouse varieties.
+Like all raw dairy products, raw butter is more delicate and has a shorter shelf life.

 Can butter be considered a 100% natural product?

 Yes, butter is 100% natural!
-Butter is obtained exclusively from milk cream.
-There are no added colourings, preservatives, artificial flavourings, emulsifiers or additives.
+It is made exclusively from milk cream, with no added colorings, preservatives, artificial flavorings, emulsifiers, or additives.

 Is low-fat butter considered to be real butter?

-For a product to be called ‘butter’, it must contain at least 82% fat (or 80% for salted or semi-salted versions).
-If the fat percentage is below this threshold, then the product can no longer be described as butter and its name must be changed, for example to ‘low-fat butter’.
+For a product to be called “butter,” it must contain at least 82% fat (or 80% for salted or semi-salted versions).
+If the fat content falls below this threshold, the product can no longer be labeled as butter and must be renamed, such as “low-fat butter.”

 How must butter be stored?

-Ideally, it should be kept in its original packaging and stored in a cool place, such as the fridge, away from light and air.
-It is preferable not to cut the wrapping paper, as this could expose the butter to the air.
-Refrigerated butter has a shelf life of around three weeks.
-If you want to extend its shelf life, we recommend wrapping it in an extra layer of aluminium foil or plastic.
+Ideally, butter should be kept in its original packaging and stored in a cool place, such as the fridge, away from light and air.
+It’s best not to cut the wrapping, as this could expose the butter to air.
+When refrigerated, butter has a shelf life of about three weeks.
+To extend its freshness, we recommend wrapping it in an additional layer of aluminum foil or plastic.

 Butter and cholesterol - friend or foe?

 Cholesterol is essential for life!
-It is largely synthesised by the body, but must also be provided by the diet.
-Regular, reasonable consumption of butter has no effect on cholesterol levels in a healthy person!
+While it is mainly synthesized by the body, it must also be obtained through the diet.
+Regular, moderate consumption of butter has no impact on cholesterol levels in healthy individuals.

 At what temperature should butter be eaten?

-Butter releases all its flavours when served at a temperature of 16 to 18°C. That’s why we recommend you to take it out of the fridge a little while beforehand to enjoy all its fine aromas.
+Butter releases its full range of flavors when served at a temperature of 16 to 18°C. That’s why we recommend taking it out of the fridge a little while before serving to fully enjoy its fine aromas.

 What about butter’s calorie content?

-Butter has fewer calories than oil, contrary to what 43% of French people think.
-It contains 82% lipids, compared with 100% for oil.
-A knob of butter (10 g) provides 75 kcal compared with 90 kcal for the same amount of oil.
+Butter has fewer calories than oil, contrary to the belief of 43% of French people.
+It contains 82% fat, compared to 100% for oil.
+A 10g serving of butter provides 75 kcal, while the same amount of oil provides 90 kcal.

 Is heated butter automatically bad for your health?

 No!
-‘Heating’ food releases aromas, flavours and colours.
-When heated gradually, butter retains its benefits up to 120°C. Clarified butter (i.e. with all the whey removed) can even be heated to 180°C.
+Heating food releases aromas, flavors, and colors.
+When heated gradually, butter retains its benefits up to 120°C. Clarified butter (with all the whey removed) can even be heated up to 180°C.

 How and why clarify butter?

-Clarified butter is butter from which the milk proteins and lactose have been removed.
+Clarified butter is butter from which milk proteins and lactose have been removed.

-It has the advantage of withstanding high temperatures and can be stored for longer in the fridge.
-It can be used in sauces, to polish meats or to sauté meat and fish.
+It has the advantage of withstanding high temperatures and can be stored longer in the fridge.
+Clarified butter is perfect for making sauces, polishing meats, or sautéing meat and fish.

-Here are the steps for obtaining clarified butter:
+Here are the steps to obtain clarified butter:

-- Melt the butter over a low heat or bain-marie for at least 15 minutes.
+- Melt the butter over low heat or in a bain-marie for at least 15 minutes.

-- Strain the melted butter through a sieve to separate the whey, which forms a whitish layer at the bottom of the pan, from the noble part of the butter.
+- Strain the melted butter through a sieve to separate the whey, which forms a whitish layer at the bottom of the pan, from the pure butter.